Mexico Invest Free shortlist

 • Parking requirement compliance

-STR due diligence: municipal layer by city
+What should buyers verify on str due diligence: municipal layer by city?

-HOA permission is necessary — not sufficient.
+HOA permission is necessary, not sufficient.
 Municipal rules differ:

 CitySTR DD focus